ttlion/sdtDBN/README.md

 ## sdtDBNs as an extension of tDBNs

-tDBNs only allow learning DBNs from dynamic data and do not allow neither to make inference on the created tDBNs nor to make restrictions in the structure of the learned DBNs.
+tDBNs only allow learning DBNs from dynamic data and do not allow neither to make inference on the created tDBNs nor to have restrictions in the structure of the learned DBNs.
 The sdtDBN framework solves all these issues, providing the following capabilities not available in the tDBN framework:

   - Learning DBNs from both dynamic and static data;
   - Allowing a user to make inference on the learned DBNs;